Error Opening File: "File is locked by another user. Would you like to open a read-only copy of this file?"

 Note: Revu 9 users running version 9.0 to 9.2.1 can download and install this free update from www.bluebeam.com/updates.

 Once you've confirmed that Revu 9.5 or above is installed, you can set Bluebeam as the default PDF viewer by following the steps listed below:

 - Click Help > Administrator.

 - Click the Revu tab in the Administrator.

-- Check the Use as default PDF viewer check box and click OK to set Revu as the default PDF viewer.
+- Click the Use as default PDF viewer check box.

 Click Edit > Preferences

 Click Settings > Preferences